ok701/2021ESWContest_free_1022/README.md

 ## Documentation

-All project-related documentation can be found [here](assets/documentation.pdf).
+All project-related documentation can be found [here](assets/documentation.pdf)
-This project was submitted as part of the **2021 Embedded Software Contest**.